What is Kubbeh? Lebanon's Most Beloved Dish - Explained | Almaz Foods

 A Dish Older Than Most Countries

-"Every Lebanese family has a kibbeh recipe.
+"Every Lebanese family has a kubbeh recipe.
 The ingredients are almost the same.
 The technique is almost the same.
 And yet no two families make it the same way.
-That's the paradox — and the beauty — of kibbeh."
+That's the paradox, and the beauty, of kubbeh."

-Kibbeh has been made in the Levant for at least a thousand years, with some food historians tracing versions back to Ancient Mesopotamia.
-The combination of grain and ground meat was a classic technique of cultures living in challenging environments — efficient, filling, and deeply flavourful.
+Kubbeh has been made in the Levant for at least a thousand years, with some food historians tracing versions back to Ancient Mesopotamia.
+The combination of grain and ground meat was a classic technique of cultures living in challenging environments, efficient, filling, and deeply flavourful.

-In Lebanon, kibbeh became the centrepiece of mezze — the tradition of sharing many small dishes.
-Lebanese emigration in the 19th and 20th centuries spread kibbeh to the world.
+In Lebanon, kubbeh became the centrepiece of mezze, the tradition of sharing many small dishes.
+Lebanese emigration in the 19th and 20th centuries spread kubbeh to the world.
 Today you'll find versions of it in Brazil (known as quibe), Mexico, Nigeria, and across the Gulf.

-Despite its global spread, kibbeh in Lebanon remains deeply personal.
-A Lebanese grandmother's kibbeh recipe is considered family heritage — and it's the same heritage our recipes at Almaz Foods are built on.
+Despite its global spread, kubbeh in Lebanon remains deeply personal.
+A Lebanese grandmother's kubbeh recipe is considered family heritage, and it's the same heritage our recipes at Almaz Foods are built on.

 01

 The most common variety.
-Torpedo-shaped shells stuffed with spiced meat and pine nuts, fried until golden and crisp.
+Torpedo-shaped bulgur wheat shells stuffed with warmly spiced meat and caramelised onion, fried until golden and crisp.
 This is what Almaz Foods makes.

 02